poudyalamit/NoteKitab/README.md

 # NoteKitab

-NoteKitab is a Full Stack Note app for storing notes and stores user details too.
+NoteKitab is a Full Stack Note app for storing notes of the user with authentication system.

 ## Tech Stack